NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 Here is answers:

-* *Answer 1*: Not all configuration option changes were defined in codebase or even showed up in release notes.
+* *Answer 1*: Not all configuration option changes were defined in codebase or even never showed up in release notes.

 * *Answer 2*: ``oslo.config`` does not support us to define some configuration changes in somecase following:

   - Mapping multi config values into one new values.
-  - The value of an option should be change as a compatible with new source code.
+  - The value of an option should be changed as a compatible with new source code.

-So that we solve this problem then there must be config-mapping files for each projects to explain all necessary information as this demo file [3]_.
+So that we solve this problem then there must be config-mapping file for each projects to explain all necessary information as this demo file [3]_.

 When an option is changed in new release there it will be declared